Corionis/ELS/artifacts/document/how-to-readme.md

  * -P file : Publisher JSON collection import items file

- * -r P|S : This is a PUSH remote subscriber session and this is the Publisher or Subscriber
+ * -r P|S : This is a remote session and this is the Publisher or Subscriber, P|S is case insensitive

- * -R P|S : This is a PULL request server session and this is the Publisher or Subscriber

  * -s file : Subscriber JSON libraries file

  * -S file : Subscriber JSON collection import items file